Last update: August 26, 2019

 - Has been raging since June 2013.

 - Unprecedented in both range, duration and number of species impacted – 20 species of sea star species since 2013 from Alaska to Mexico (local variation in intensity of the disease and which species are impacted the worst).
 It is one of the largest wildlife die-off events in recorded history.

-- A virus had been found in sick sea stars but this virus has been around for at least 72 years (was isolated in preserved sea stars).
+- A virus had been found in sick sea stars but this virus has been around since at least 1942 (was isolated in preserved sea stars).
 A stressor (or stressors) must be reducing the resistance of the sea stars to the virus.Virus is “Sea Star associated Densovirus” (SSaDV) (Hewson, et al www.pnas.org/content/early/2014/11/12/1416625111.abstract ).

 - A correlation was found between increased temperature and death in sea stars but that other factors are likely play a role as well (Eisenlord, et al www.ncbi.nlm.nih.gov/pmc/articles/PMC4760142).

 - Another study found that the disease also progressed when temperatures have decreased.
 (Menge, et al https://doi.org/10.1371/journal.pone.0157302)

 - From my own observations on NE Vancouver Island: Here, Sunflower Stars are impacted the worst (the largest sea star in the NE Pacific Ocean with 20+ legs).
 Leather Stars may be more impacted than in other areas.
 Ochre Stars appear less impacted than in other areas.
 I have seen waves of Sunflower Star babies and juveniles.
 What I find most plausible is that the babies are the result of adults spawning at depth, where it is colder (reduced stressor).
 A stressor or stressors then reduces the resistance of the babies and juveniles in shallower water whereby they may succumb to SSWD.